-- 1. The direct service staff were familiar with the strengths, needs and preferences of their respective consumers. - 2.
-The direct service staff were knowledgeable about their roles and responsibilities for providing the services addressed in the consumers' IPPs. - 3.
-The direct service staff demonstrated that they understood the importance of communication with all individuals concerned with the consumers. - 4.
+- 1. The direct service staff were familiar with the strengths, needs and preferences of their consumer. - The direct service staff were knowledgeable about their roles and responsibilities for providing the services addressed in the consumer's IPP. - 3.
+The direct service staff demonstrated that they understood the importance of communication with all individuals concerned with the consumer. - 4.
 The direct service staff were prepared to address safety issues and emergencies and were familiar with special incident reporting requirements. - 5.
 The direct service staff demonstrated an understanding about emergency preparedness. - 6.
 The direct service staff were knowledgeable regarding safeguarding and assisting with self-administration of medications where applicable.